 LONG TERM SUPPORTS AND SERVICES

 All people with intellectual and/or developmental disabilities1 (IDD) have the right to full lives in communities of their choosing where they can live, learn, work, and enjoy life.
 To achieve this, people with IDD need access to comprehensive, person-centered and self-directed high quality long term supports and services (LTSS).
 Robust, reliable, and immediately accessible funding sources that include Medicaid are needed.
 There must be a flexible public policy framework that emphasizes self-direction, is well-funded, responsive, and nimble, and is developed with—and not for—people with IDD.
-Waiting lists for home and community-based supports and services
+Waiting lists for home and community-based supports and services must be eliminated.

 Basic and applied research on the causes, challenges and treatment of intellectual and developmental disabilities, as well as research on interventions and services which could improve the lives of people with intellectual and/or developmental disabilities, must be adequately financed, well designed, focused on relevant topics, conducted with the highest ethical standards, presented in formats accessible to multiple audiences, and have a positive impact on people’s lives.